 Conclusion about shampoo brands to avoid

 I hope I have motivated you to look at the shampoo ingredients you have been using.
 I know that reading and understanding shampoo ingredients and contacting manufacturers is a lot of work.
 That’s why I do that for a living and provide you with several resources to make the process much easier for you.
-The resources include free blog posts like this one, my Wednesday’s newsletter, my Superpower Cheat Sheet, private consultations.
-And pretty soon, I will be coming out with my Shampoo and Conditioner Rating Lists.
-These will be really informative – don’t miss out on them!
-Sign up to my blog to receive a notification!
+The resources include free blog posts like this one, my Wednesday’s newsletter, my Superpower Cheat Sheet, private consultations, and my newly created Shampoo and Conditioner Rating Lists.
+These are really informative – don’t miss out on them!
+Sign up to my blog to receive notifications!

 Your Superpower To Read Ingredients